When I was 10 years old, my 39-year old mum suddenly passed away.

 Exactly 6 months after quitting the pill, and around the time I got engaged, my skin broke out.
 I looked like a teenager and had to spend at least 10 minutes each morning trying to cover up my painful cystic acne.
 None of the doctors I saw were able to give me any answers as to why I was not menstruating.
 All of them said that I would need to get back on the pill, and then do IVF when I would want to have a child.
 My instinct, however, told me “NO”.
 This is not how I want to treat my body.
 Why was it not functioning?
 There had to be a reason for it.
 I was sure.

 Thank god for the internet, for helping me discover that indeed there were many things I could do to help my body get back a normal cycle.
 I signed up for an online programme and found a support network of other women who were in similar situations to mine, including a health coach.
 I wasn’t going through this alone anymore.

 I changed the way I ate, balancing my blood sugar and eating way more good fat than before, removed inflammatory foods such as gluten and dairy, exercised less (yes less!
 I used to exercise 4x a week and it was more than my body could handle), slept regularly and more, and worked on my relationship with my body and my femininity.
-My period did come back and my daughter was born last August.
-No pill, no IVF.
+My period did come back and I conceived my two daughters naturally.